shunf4/moonlight-android/README.md

 23. View pan/zoom support
 24. Rotate screen in-game
 25. Add option to quit app directly
+26. Samsung DeX scrolling support
+27. Proper click/scroll/right-click for trackpad on generic Android tablet when using local cursor

 Also checkout https://github.com/ClassicOldSong/Widecar if you want a seamless experience like Apple Sidecar for your Windows PC with Sunshine and Moonlight.